-Schedule will vary based on student year (first, second or third year) and individual students’ weekend preferences.
+Schedule will vary based on student year.

 - Sunday late morning/early afternoon: Arrive and settle into on-campus housing

 - Monday-Friday: Week 1 classes (daily lunch break provided)